Is there a period tracker app made by women? | luna

 luna was created to support young people during adolescence, focusing on learning, symptom awareness, and understanding menstrual changes rather than adult goals or expectations.

-This approach is shaped by conversations with teens and families about what feels helpful, reassuring, and age-appropriate.
+This approach to luna app design is shaped by ongoing conversations with teens and families about what feels supportive, reassuring, and right for their age.

-Parents who are exploring different options may also find it useful to compare features across apps when looking for the best period tracker app for teenage girls, especially if their child is new to periods.
+If you’re looking at different options, it can also help to compare features across apps when choosing the best period tracker app for teenage girls, especially if your child is just beginning their periods.

 Rated 4.8